• Skip to primary navigation

 The medtech giant also anticipates several label expansions on the horizon, including into type 2 diabetes.
 Expansion to the type 2 population was a theme for several diabetes tech makers at the American Diabetes Association Scientific Sessions last June, and Medtronic continues to progress there.

 On the company’s second-quarter earnings call in November 2024, Que Dallara, EVP and president of Medtronic Diabetes, said the company finished enrollment in a study of MiniMed 780G for type 2.
-Dallara set expectations for an FDA submission in the first half of calendar 2025, saying “that’s progressing very well.”
+Dallara said plans for an FDA submission this calendar year are “progressing very well.”

 Martha labeled Medtronic “mainly a type 1 business, moving into type 2,” with the latter representing “a meaningful driver.”